What to Say at the Bank When Opening a Miller Trust Account in Indiana

 Common questions

-Indiana publishes an official 'What to tell the bank' memo stating that a Miller trust is established with the beneficiary's Social Security number and does NOT use an EIN — it is a grantor trust under IRC §671, and the memo reproduces the IRS Internal Revenue Manual instruction not to assign an EIN to a Miller-type trust.
+- Indiana publishes an official 'What to tell the bank' memo stating that a Miller trust is established with the beneficiary's Social Security number and does NOT use an EIN — it is a grantor trust under IRC §671, and the memo reproduces the IRS Internal Revenue Manual instruction not to assign an EIN to a Miller-type trust.
 The memo also states that a general financial or health-care Power of Attorney should be sufficient to establish the trust.
 Hand the branch this FSSA memo if they ask for an EIN; only Indiana and New Jersey publish one.

-No. Indiana Family and Social Services Administration does not require legal representation to open the account.
+- No. Indiana Family and Social Services Administration does not require legal representation to open the account.
 If a branch insists, that is a bank-policy stance, not a Medicaid rule — escalate to the bank's trust department or use a community bank or credit union.
-For advice on your specific situation, consult a Indiana-licensed elder-law attorney.
+For advice on your specific situation, consult an Indiana-licensed elder-law attorney.